1. Home

 A galaxy among many other galaxies.

-Expanding the view even further, stars can be compared to houses, while galaxies function as cities filled with stars.
+Expanding the view further, stars can be compared to houses, while galaxies function as cities filled with stars.

 Many of them are rocky, like Earth, and some are located in the “habitable zone,” where life as we know it could exist.

-Much of the universe we observe is composed of dark matter and dark energy, mysterious forces that together account for about 95% of the cosmos.
+A significant portion of the universe we observe is composed of dark matter and dark energy, mysterious forces that together account for about 95% of the cosmos.

-Does the universe have an end?
+Does the Universe Have an End?

-Exploring the limits of knowledge
+Exploring the Limits of Knowledge

 Increasingly advanced technologies, such as space telescopes and interplanetary missions, are helping scientists unravel these mysteries.